 I won’t get into all the conspiracies but it contributed heavily to a wide variety of them.
 Witness inconsistencies and deaths, the multiple shooter theory, the killers marksmanship and film alteration were all subjected to heavy investigation.

 Many claim that the violence and shock of the video led to a new way of representing violence in 1970s American cinema, both in mainstream films and indie horror films.
 As dark as that sounds, it’s probably true.

 Everyone has seen the footage from the moon landing and heard Lance Armstrong’s famous words as he stepped upon the lunar surface.
 And while that of course, is highly iconic, our fascination is more with the commentary surrounding the landing itself.

 Listening to the astronauts struggle to find a landing spot and almost having to scratch the landing entirely is so captivating and tense in its own right.
-We find this video, mankind’s first contact with another planet, to be much more deserving of a spot on our list.
+I find this video, mankind’s first contact with another planet, to be much more deserving of a spot on our list.

 Passage De Venus